 Pollutants such as motor oil, fertilizers,

-yard wastes and litter find their way
+yard wastes, and litter find their way

-via stormwater drains.
+into our rivers and streams via stormwater drains.
 (Photo MDEQ)

 Nonpoint Source (NPS) pollution, unlike pollution from industrial and sewage treatment plants (point sources), comes from many widespread sources and can be generated by most land use activities including agriculture, forestry, urban and suburban development, and others.
 NPS pollution is caused by rainfall or snowmelt moving over and through the ground.
 As the runoff moves, it picks up and carries away natural and human-made pollutants, finally depositing them into lakes, rivers, wetlands, coastal waters, and even our underground sources of drinking water.
-Common NPS pollutants include sediment, nutrients, heavy metals, pesticides, pathogens, pharmaceuticals, oil and salt.
+Common NPS pollutants include sediment, nutrients, heavy metals, pesticides, pathogens, pharmaceuticals, oil, and salt.

 319 Program Activities Interested Parties - Sign up to recieve information on 319 program activities.